K-Sato1995/gatsbyBlog/content/posts/How-To-Use-React-Icons/index.md

   - React
   - Icons
 published: true
-description: 'The post explains how to use the react-icons package.'
+description: 'How to use the react-icons package.'
 ---

 # Install